 The Cybersecurity Operations course provides the fundamental knowledge and skills that are required for a Security Analyst to work in an enterprise's Security Operations Centre (SOC).
 The skills developed are those that are needed to monitor and detect as well as investigate, analyze and report on security events.
 The Cybersecurity Operations course will allow students develop knowledge and use tools to protect enterprise network systems, as well as detect existing cybersecurity risks, threats and vulnerabilities in those enterprise systems.
 Although there are no prerequisites for Cybersecurity Operations, it is strongly recommended that students have a background in Networking, Linux and Windows prior to taking the course.

-No class on the following Saturdays: April 20 (Easter weekend), May 18th (Victoria long weekend), and June 29 (Canada Day long weekend).
+No class on Saturday, February 19th (Family Day Weekend).
 There are no mandatory requirements for this course.
 However, it is strongly recommended that students have a background in Networking, Linux and Windows prior to taking the course.
+For any inquiries regarding this course, e-mail firstname.lastname@example.org.
 Note: BCIT reserves the right to cancel courses.
 In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
-Please ensure that your contact information is current in the system.
+Please ensure that your contact information is current.

 This course offering has been cancelled.
 Please check back next term, subscribe to receive email updates or